Have any questions?

 Slim, petite or even underweight people are clearly more at risk.
-An explanation can be found, for example, in this article from Focus Online.
 More body weight seems to protect the bones.
 The menopause and old age favour osteoporosis.
 People who do not get much fresh air and therefore only form vitamin D sparsely are also among the risk groups, as are patients with metabolic diseases.

 Other factors that can lead to osteoporosis

 Besides diseases and the hormonal changes of the menopause, there are a number of other factors that can promote the development of osteoporosis.
 However, these triggers can be reduced through a healthy diet rich in vitamins and a balanced lifestyle with plenty of exercise in the fresh air.
 Because even if a temporary illness confines you to bed, you can strengthen your body and bones again afterwards through gentle exercise and abstinence from alcohol and cigarettes.